ccsbio/Portfolio-Bioinformatics/Python programs for genomics/Alignment (bash and Python)/README.md

 # FASTA/FASTQ alignments with the reference genome of *Saccharomyces cerevisiae*

-In this directory can be found two scripts (Bash/Python) that, given an input FASTA/FASTQ file, implement the following pipeline:
+In this directory two scripts (Bash/Python) can be foung that, given an input FASTA/FASTQ file, implement the following pipeline:

 1. Counts the abundance of each possible 3-mers (histogram)
 2. Splits the input in FASTA/FASTQ into files of only 1 sequence each